 Section 2.
 Section 26-112-43 (RCSA) contains definitions and restrictions for a range of fisheries- related terms, gear types and methods.
-This proposal revises the existing definition of "closed season" to better conform with the statutory definition of "closed season"; revises regulations concerning daily creel and possession limits to clarify that an individual may continue to fish after reaching their limits provided no additional fish are retained; establishes a definition of culling (or high grading) and prohibit its practice in most instance; and establishes a definition for cast nets and limit their use to certain tidally influenced rivers including the Connecticut River and its tributaries.
+This proposal eliminates the existing definition of closed season as a closure of an area to all fishing; revises regulations concerning daily creel and possession limits to clarify that an individual may continue to fish after reaching their limits provided no additional fish are retained; establishes a definition of culling (or high grading) and prohibit its practice in most instance; and establishes a definition for cast nets and limit their use to certain tidally influenced rivers including the Connecticut River and its tributaries.
 Several technical and conforming changes are also made.

-Public Act 21-12 included a provision that eliminated all closed seasons for fishing for trout.
-Current inland fisheries regulations provide a waterbody-centric definition of the term "closed season" as a period of time when all fishing is prohibited at specific waters while a species-centric definition of the term "closed season" as a period of time during which hunting, trapping or fishing is prohibited for any species of wildlife is provided in section 26-1 of the Connecticut General Statutes.
-Additionally, section 26-112-45 provides a closed season for trout.
-To conform with this legislation, a concurrent proposal amends section 26-112-45 to eliminate this closed season for fishing for trout and this proposal revises the definition of "closed season" in this section to better align with the statutory definition.
-Concurrent proposals eliminate all existing closed seasons on a wide range of lakes, ponds, rivers and streams as they are no longer necessary.
+Public Act 21-12 included a provision that eliminates closed seasons for fishing for trout.
+Current inland fisheries regulations provide both closed seasons for species and for closed seasons at specific waters where all fishing is prohibited.
+A definition of "closed season" for the taking of species is provided in section 26-1 of the Connecticut General Statutes and a statewide closed season for the fishing for trout is provided in section 26-112-45.
+To conform with this legislation, a concurrent proposal amends section 26-112-45 to eliminate this closed season for fishing for trout.
+This section provides a definition for area-specific "closed seasons" as a period of time during which all fishing is prohibited in specified areas.
+The type of "closed season" defined in this section is not species specific as it prohibits all fishing.
+However, following consultations with the Office of the Attorney General it is expected that this type of closure would likely not apply to trout due to the prohibition on closed seasons for trout found in the public act.
+This proposal will eliminate this definition of "closed season" and concurrent proposals eliminate all existing closed seasons on a wide range of lakes, ponds, rivers and streams.